 - Grapes, oranges, strawberries or other fresh fruit

 - Sliced red, orange or yellow peppers

 - Cherry tomatoes

 Watch portion sizes

 When it comes to portions, size matters.
-Encourage your teen to scale back, eat slowly, and stop eating when he or she is full — both at home and away from home.
-It might take just one slice of pizza or half the pasta on the plate to feel full.
+Encourage your teen to scale back, eat slowly, and stop eating when he or she is full.
+Try using smaller plates.
+Add more fruits or vegetables to meals.
 An occasional indulgence is OK, but even then there's no shame in sharing a meal, ordering a smaller portion or skipping dessert.